iwmwargin/e-commerce-shop/README.md

 ## Usage

 Clone the repo, then npm install MySQL, express, node, sequelize and dotenv.
+Create a .env file that contains the db name of ecommerce_db;, your user name and password.
+Run mysql by typing mysql -u root -p in your command line.
+Enter your password then type source db/schema.sql.
+Next type use ecommerce_db in the command line.
+With the database in use, exit mysql and type npm run seed in the command line.
+Finally type node server into the command line and then open up Insomnia.
+Use Insomnia to test your routes.

 ## Contributors